Tudor Mendel-Idowu: Anderlecht

+Ipswich Town

-On 3 September 2024, Anderlecht confirmed that Mendal-Idowu had left the club to join Premier League side Ipswich Town on a permanent deal.
+On 3 September 2024, Mendel-Idowu joined Premier League side Ipswich Town on a permanent deal.
+He made his debut on 25 August 2026 against Leicester City in the EFL Cup.

+On 1 September 2026, Mendel-Idowu joined League One club Luton Town on a loan deal until January 2027.

 International career

-Eligible to represent both England and Nigeria at international level, Mendel-Idowu was first called up to the England national under-15 football team in 2019.

-Tudor scored his first England U17 goal against Scotland on 8 February in a 3–0 win and followed that up with a further 2 goals in England U17's next game playing as a right winger.
+Eligible to represent both England and Nigeria at international level, Mendel-Idowu was first called up to the England under-15 team in 2019.
+He scored his first England Under-17s goal against Scotland on 8 February in a 3–0 win and followed that up with a further 2 goals in England U17's next game playing as a right winger.
 He later made substitute appearances against France and Luxembourg in the England U17 qualification games.

 Personal life

 Mendel-Idowu's maternal grandfather is John Adeleye-Abai, who played for the Nigeria national football team as a winger.
 His paternal grandfather, Dr Fola Kayode Mendel-Idowu, was a gifted academic, who specialised in bio-aeronautics and was Africa's first 'flying doctor'.